JLossavaro/PlannerUolV2/README.md

 `dateTime`: Date at MM/DD/YYYY format that will happen the event.

-To filter events by `weekday` using the endpoint /`api/v1/events?dayOfWeek={weekday}`, it's important to pass the name of the day in the correct format.
+To filter events by weekday using the endpoint `/api/v1/events?dayOfWeek={weekday}`, it's important to pass the name of the day in the correct format.
 The weekday name should be in English and start with an **uppercase letter**, for example, "Monday", "Tuesday", "Wednesday", and so on.
 This format is case-sensitive, so "monday" or "MONDAY" won't work.
 Make sure to use the correct spelling and capitalization when specifying the weekday to ensure that the filtering works properly.

 ### **USER ACCOUNT**